BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Abstract

 \section{Abstract}

 Continual Learning (CL) is the process of learning ceaselessly a sequence of tasks.
 Most existing CL methods deal with independent data (e.g., images and text) for which many benchmark frameworks and results under standard experimental settings are available.
-CL methods for graph data, however, are surprisingly underexplored because of (a) the lack of standard experimental settings, especially regarding how to deal with the dependency between instances, (b) the lack of benchmark datasets and scenarios, and (c) high complexity in implementation and evaluation due to the dependency.
-In this paper, regarding (a), we define four standard incremental settings (task-, class-, domain-, and time-incremental settings) for graph data, which are naturally applied to many node-, \red{link}-, and graph-level problems.
-Regarding (b), we provide \red{$23$} benchmark scenarios based on \red{\numdata} real-world graphs.
-Regarding (c), we develop \method, an easy and fool-proof framework for graph CL. \method is easily extended since it is modularized with reusable modules for \red{data processing, algorithm design, and evaluation.} Especially, the evaluation module is completely separated from user code to eliminate potential mistakes in evaluation.
-Using all above, we report extensive benchmark results of seven graph CL methods. \red{Compared to the latest benchmark for graph CL, using \method, we cover $3\times$ more combinations of incremental settings and levels of problems.}
+Compared to them, however, CL methods for graph data (graph CL) are relatively underexplored because of (a) the lack of standard experimental settings, especially regarding how to deal with the dependency between instances, (b) the lack of benchmark datasets and scenarios, and (c) high complexity in implementation and evaluation due to the dependency.
+In this paper, regarding (a) we define four standard incremental settings (task-, class-, domain-, and time-incremental) for node-, link-, and graph-level problems, extending the previously explored scope.
+Regarding (b), we provide \numscean benchmark scenarios based on \numdata real-world graphs.
+Regarding (c), we develop \method, an easy and fool-proof framework for graph CL. \method is easily extended since it is modularized with reusable modules for data processing, algorithm design, and evaluation.
+Especially, the evaluation module is completely separated from user code to eliminate potential mistakes.
+Regarding benchmark results, we cover $3\times$ more combinations of incremental settings and levels of problems than the latest benchmark.
+All assets for the benchmark framework are publicly available at \url{https://github.com/ShinhwanKang/BeGin}.